brianrahadi/quartz/content/posts/getting-your-first-cs-internship.md

 tags: ["guide"]
 ---

 Disclaimer: This guide is mainly intended for those aiming to get a computer science internship.
 I don't know anything outside these areas, but some of the ideas presented here may still be relevant.
-I am also learning, so let me know if you find something incorrect).
+I am also learning, so let me know if you find something incorrect.

 # Intro